-2.2 : Land Use/Land Cover
+2.2: Land Use/Land Cover

 Land utilisation statistics provide detailed information of the land use pattern in the area.
 The socio-cultural factor plays a dominant role in land use both in rural and urban areas.
 Landforms, slope, soil, natural calamities and natural resources are the important factors which control the land use pattern of the area.
-Based on the land utilization, the total area is divided into various types of landforms such as forest, cultivable land, fallows lands, crops area etc. which in turn reflects the degree of development of agricultural activities and cultivation potential.
+Based on the land utilization, the total area is divided into various types of landforms such as forest, cultivable land, fallow land, cropped area etc. which in turn reflects the degree of development of agricultural activities and cultivation potential.

 Different categories of Forest occupy the largest area followed by Barren and Wastelands and Scrub lands.
 Agriculture, plantation crop land, is limited to small patches of the study area.
-Built up urban area is the district Headquarter, Lunglei located in the southern part of the study area.
-The land use map is given in figure 3.
-The land utilization statistics of Lunglei district during the year 2012-2013 is shown in table2.3.
+Built up urban area is the district Headquarter, Lunglei.
+The land use pattern is presented in Figure 3.
+The land utilization statistics of Lunglei district during the year 2012-2013 is shown in Table 2.3.